 III.A.1.b) graduation from a medical school outside of the United States or Canada, and holding a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment.
 (Core)

-- III.B.
+III.B.
+Post-Doctoral Fellow Complement

 The program director must not appoint more post-doctoral fellows than approved by the Review Committee.
-(Core) - III.B.1.
-All complement increases must be approved by the Review Committee.
-(Core)

-[The Review Committee may further specify minimum complement numbers]
+(Core) [The Review Committee may further specify minimum complement numbers]